 For additional info on the Challenger 582 and 503 Power Packs

-The Rotax 582 is approved for Challenger II aircraft in the Advanced Ultralight category when installed with the motor mount, exhaust mount, cooling system, reduction drive, prop and optional oil injection sourced from National Ultralight.
+The Rotax 582 is approved for Challenger aircraft in the Advanced Ultralight category when installed with the motor mount, exhaust mount, cooling system, reduction drive, prop and optional oil injection sourced from National Ultralight.

 Note that this approval is specific to the 582 DCDI UL Model 99, also known as the Blue Head.
 The earlier 582 Model 90, aka the Grey Head, is not approved.